gprMax/GSoC/project-ideas-2026.md

 The proposal process helps us match contributors with projects where they'll thrive and learn.
 When your proposal authentically represents your skills and interests, we can create better mentorship pairings and set everyone up for a successful, rewarding summer.
 We're excited to see your genuine ideas and to support your growth throughout GSoC.

-## 1. GPU Acceleration of Plane Wave Source Formulations in gprMax
+## Project 1.
+GPU Acceleration of Plane Wave Source Formulations in gprMax

 gprMax is one of the few open-source FDTD solvers that leverages a ragne of GPUs to accelerate the main FDTD update kernels.
 However, our relatively new addition of a Plane Wave (TF/SF) excitation source, using the Discrete Plane Wave (DPW) formulation,